Chart Color Schemes

 Employment

-Workforce participation was higher at 78.2%, compared to Greater Sydney's 70.0%.
-According to Census responses, 56.0% of residents worked from home.
-However, Covid-19 lockdown impacts should be considered.
-The dominant employment sectors were professional & technical, health care & social assistance, and education & training.
-Randwick showed strong specialization in professional & technical services, with an employment share 1.4 times the regional level.
-Manufacturing had limited presence, with only 2.2% of residents employed in this sector compared to the regional average of 5.7%.
-The ratio of workers to residents was 0.6, indicating a higher level of local employment opportunities.
-Over the 12 months to September 2025, employment increased by 3.8%, while labour force grew by 2.9%.
-This resulted in a decrease in unemployment rate of 0.8 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1% and an increase in unemployment of 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 provide further insight into potential future demand within Randwick.
-These projections suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these industry-specific projections to Randwick's employment mix suggests local employment should increase by 7.6% over five years and 15.1% over ten years.
-These figures are illustrative extrapolations based on national trends and do not account for localized population projections.
+The area has a strong specialization in professional & technical services, with an employment share 1.4 times the regional level.
+Manufacturing's presence is limited, with only 2.2% of residents employed in this sector compared to the regional average of 5.7%.
+The worker-to-resident ratio in Randwick is 0.6, indicating a higher-than-average level of local employment opportunities.
+Between December 2024 and December 2025, employment increased by 4.1% while labour force grew by 3.3%, leading to a decrease in the unemployment rate by 0.7 percentage points.
+In contrast, Greater Sydney saw employment growth of 2.2% and labour force growth of 2.3%, with a marginal increase in unemployment.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Randwick's employment mix suggests local employment should increase by 7.6% over five years and 15.1% over ten years, though these estimates are illustrative and do not account for localized population projections.

 Frequently Asked Questions - Employment